 Both the 1D Mark II N and the A7S have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the A7S was followed by the Sony A7S II.
 Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D Mark II N vs Sony A7S

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark II N and the Sony A7S?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.